harness/developer-hub/docs/continuous-integration/troubleshoot-ci/debug-mode.md

 Debug mode is never available for a pipeline's first build.
 You must run the pipeline at least once before you can run the build in debug mode.

-If debug mode isn't available for your pipeline, try [AIDA, the Harness AI Development Assistant](./aida.md).
+If debug mode isn't available for your pipeline, try [AIDA](./aida.md).

 ## Enable debug mode